-Dharmesh Shah, founder and CTO at HubSpot, calls this "seeing the ivy and missing the poison."
-He also says, rightly so that the "soul of your company is at stake."
+Dharmesh Shah, founder and CTO of HubSpot, calls this "seeing the ivy and missing the poison."
+He also says that the "soul of your company is at stake."

-In an article Shah wrote, 5 Hiring Mistakes that Can Crush Your Company's Culture, he shared what HubSpot looks for in all new hires: HEART (Humble, Effective, Adaptable, Remarkable, and Transparent).
+In an article Shah wrote, 5 Hiring Mistakes that Can Crush Your Company's Culture, he shared the qualities that HubSpot looks for in all new hires: HEART (Humble, Effective, Adaptable, Remarkable, and Transparent).
 This is a good formula for making smarter hiring decisions.
 If your candidate has the skills you're looking for and has HEART, he or she could be a good fit.

 If you had to choose between skills and cultural fit, remember this: you can train for skills, but you can't train for those inherent characteristics that define a person.

 Core values are at the center of any company culture.
-BusinessDictionary.com provided a useful definition of what core values really are:
+BusinessDictionary.com provided a useful definition of what a core value really is: